 Donald Trump has:

-- said he will pull the US out of the Paris international climate agreement
+- withdrawn the US from the Paris international climate agreement

 - taken steps to cut back the US Environmental Protection Agency

-- and is on record saying that global warming is a hoax invented by the Chinese to attack US manufacturing.
+- said, on record, that global warming is a hoax invented by the Chinese to attack US manufacturing.

 The growing impacts of climate chaos are extremely serious and require urgent action.
 Yet the person at the helm of the world’s largest economy is ignoring the science – and at times preferring to pass the whole thing off as a foreign conspiracy.